Increase Text Size in Ubuntu Linux: A Step-by-Step Guide

 gsettings set org.gnome.desktop.interface text-scaling-factor 1.5

-After this, the font size in Ubuntu Linux should be much larger than the default.
-More advanced methods may be possible in Ubuntu Linux; however, the steps above should be enough to increase the font size.
+After running those commands, the font size in Ubuntu Linux should be much larger than the default.
+There might be more advanced ways to change this in Ubuntu Linux, but these steps should be enough to increase the font size.

 That should do it!